strawberry-graphql/strawberry/docs/integrations/sanic.md

 Here we are returning a custom context dictionary that contains only one item called `"example"`.

-Then we use the context in a resolver, the resolver will return "1" in this case.
+Then we can use the context in a resolver.
+In this case the resolver will return `1`.

 ## get_root_value